-We have served as the Company's auditor since 2019.
+We have served as the Company's auditor since 2020.

+Houston, Texas

-Houston, Texas March 31, 2021, except for the effects of the restatement discussed in Notes 2 and 11, as to which the date is May 19, 2021
+March 31, 2021, except for the effects of Amendment #1 related to the reclassification of warrants discussed in Notes 2 and 11, as to which the date is May 19, 2021, and except for the effects of Amendment #2 related to the reclassification of Class A shares to temporary equity discussed in Note 2 as to which the date is December 6, 2021.